Autoscaler/autoscaler/autoscale-dockerswarm-container/README.md

 ### Logging

 Currently the logging is accessible via the docker container logs.
-Debug logging is enabled by default in this container.
 The default log level in this container is `INFO` and this can be configured by supplying the required level in the `CAF_LOG_LEVEL` environment variable.

 ### Scaling